SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory: Discussion and Conclusions

+To that end, we have developed a new implementation of IBL cognitive models called SpeedyIBL that not only employs a proper data structure for storing memory more efficiently, but also leverages the parallel computation using vectorization~\cite{larsen2000exploiting} to speed up the performance of IBL models in the presence of the curse of exponential growth.
+We have assessed the robustness of SpeedyIBL by comparing it with PyIBL, a benchmark of the implementation of IBL models in Python~\cite{MorrisonGonzalez}, across a taxonomy of decision-making tasks varying in their increased complexity.
+We specifically demonstrated that SpeedyIBL implementation is able to perform considerably faster than PyIBL without compromising task performance.
+Moreover, the results also indicate that the difference in the running time of the SpeedyIBL and PyIBL becomes profound, especially in high-dimensional state spaces and multi-agent domains wherein more agents concurrently collaborate in a task.

-With the fast processing time, SpeedyIBL can not only be used in simulation experiments, but also can be integrated into a browser-based application in which IBL agents can interact with human subjects.
-Given that research on human–machine behavioral has attracted much attention lately, we are convinced that the implementation of SpeedyIBL will bring real benefits to researchers in the area.
+Overall, we have introduced SpeedyIBL implementation that enables researchers to create multiple IBL agents relying on IBLT with fast processing and response time.
+SpeedyIBL can not only be used in simulation experiments of extended learning time, but also can be integrated into browser-based applications in which IBL agents can interact with human subjects in real-time.
+Given that the computation time of cognitive models in the literature is often overlooked, we believe that the techniques used in SpeedyIBL will be particularly useful for many other ACT-R cognitive models that are still built upon a heavyweight framework programmed in LISP.
+In that respect, numerous examples can be cited, including a cognitive multi-agent model \cite{REIhow2011}, a cognitive model for human-robot interaction \cite{LEBcog2013}, hybrid model consisting of a Deep RL agent and a cognitive model \cite{MITtow2021}, and many other models in the ACT-R literature\footnote{\url{http://act-r.psy.cmu.edu/publication/}}.
+Moreover, provided that research on human–machine behavior has attracted much attention lately, we are convinced that SpeedyIBL will bring significant benefits to researchers and demonstrate the usefulness of IBL models in interactive tasks with human players.